canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 ### Managing Kubernetes Snap Services

-For the two-node HA setup k8s snap services should no longer start automatically.
+For the two-node HA setup, k8s snap services should no longer start automatically.
 Instead, they will be managed by a wrapper service.

 ```